Eclairs is a classic French temptation made with pate a choux, filled with vanilla pastry cream and glazed with chocolate ganache.

 With a whisk or wooden spoon, beat in the eggs one at a time until all four eggs are well incorporated.

-Fill a disposable piping bag that has been fitted with a large round tip with some of the dough and pipe out the dough in the baking pan.
+Fill a pastry bag fitted with a large round tip with some of the dough and pipe out the dough in pan.

 Bake the éclairs for 10 minutes, at 220* and reduce the temperature to 180* and continue baking them for an additional 20 to 25 minutes or until lightly golden brown.